jlelong/LaTeX-Workshop-wiki/Hover.md

 ### latex-workshop.hover.preview.mathjax.extensions

 MathJax extensions to load for Hover Preview.
 See [the list](https://docs.mathjax.org/en/latest/input/tex/extensions/index.html).
+Notice that extensions, `ams`, `color`, `newcommand`, `noerrors`, and `noundefined` are loaded by default.
+They cannot be disabled.

 | type     | default value |
 | -------- | ------------- |